tandesen/my_first_github/Sublime/Readme.md

 Sublime and many other text editors/IDEs have a multiple selection mode in which we can have more than one item selected at the same time.
 In this mode, we can generate and maintain SQL codes in a fairly convenient way.
 In the following section, we gonna introduce how to activate the multiple selection mode
 **(I will upload gif figures later)**.
 ### Activate Multiple Selection Mode
 There are many ways to activate the multiple selection mode.
-One can search that online for more details.
 Ways I know are as following:
 ```
 1.Hold `CTRL` and left click on different places.
 2.Click on `SHIFT + RIGHT MOUSE BUTTON`, then scroll down/up.